seajoshc/p4adotnet/docs/computers/terraform.md

 # Terraform best practices

 Lock versions!
 Modules, providers, and Terraform itself.
 The devil you know is better than the devil you don't.
 Use either Docker `docker run -v $(pwd):/<dir name>/ -w /<dir name>/ --rm -it hashicorp/terraform:light <terraform command>` or `tfenv`.
-Use a shell alias/wrapper to make life easier for the version you standardize on.
+Use a shell alias or bash wrapper to make life easier for the version you standardize on!

 Don't forget about .gitignore